patchlab-upenn/patchlab-upenn.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello world!
-Welcome to the official Penn ADRD Trajectories, Copathology, and Heterogeneity (PATCH) Lab account for the labs of Drs.
-Paul A. Yushkevich, Sandhitsu R. Das, and David A. Wolk at the University of Pennsylvania.
-We are a subset within the Penn ADRD, FTDC, PICSL labs at UPenn.
+Welcome to the official Penn ADRD Trajectories, Copathology, and Heterogeneity (PATCH) Lab led jointly by Paul A. Yushkevich, Sandhitsu R. Das, and David A. Wolk at the University of Pennsylvania.
+We are a subset of scientists and researchers working within the Penn ADRD, FTDC, PICSL labs at UPenn.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.